Building an Educational Foundation

 Our high school graduation rates are improving, but there’s still work to be done.
 In 2016, the Clark County graduation rate was 74%, an improvement from years before but still behind the national graduation rate of 82%.
 Nevada had the lowest graduation rate in the country for Black students and the second lowest for English Language Learners in the 2014-15 school year.

 Our goal is to improve graduation rates across Clark County, particularly in our most disadvantaged schools.

 During middle school, we help students gain academic skills and increase school participation.
 In high school, we provide students with resources to stay on track to graduate and explore college.
 Through these efforts, we can create a positive cycle of education in our community.

-We’re helping students graduate by supporting programs that:
+We’re helping students graduate by investing in and supporting programs that:

 Help students make up course credits and explore opportunities to move on to higher education and employment

 Provide grade-specific trainings focused on work readiness, financial literacy and entrepreneurship